-At this point, you already know that you need to have your own website, and also that there are seemingly endless ways to make it happen.
+You already know that you need to have a decent website, and you also know that there are seemingly endless ways to make it happen.
 Maybe all the different options have you so overwhelmed that you’re ready to quit before you’ve even started, right?

 In this guide, I’ll be teaching you how to use WordPress.
-It’s a free content management system (CMS) that powers 32% of all the websites on the Internet.
+It’s a free content management system (CMS) that powers 32% (2021 update: it’s 40% now) of all the websites on the Internet.
 Using extensions called Plugins, you can use WordPress to build any type of website.

 Think of it this way: regardless of what you use to build the website, it needs a place for the files (html, images, etc) that it’s made up of to live.
 That’s your website host, and the domain is the address you give your visitors to come visit where your website (files) live.